CPequeno/Time-Series/Ergodicity.md

 end
 ```

-Finally, given that I already computed the t-statistic, I can check the (relative) number of times the null is rejected.
-That is, that $t > critical \ value$.
+Finally, given that I already computed the t-statistic, I can check the (relative) number of times the null is rejected:

 ```julia